memray/seq2seq-keyphrase/README.md

 If you are just interested in using the KP20k dataset, you can get the data as well: [kp20k.zip](https://drive.google.com/open?id=1ZTQEGZSq06kzlPlOv4yGjbUpoDrNxebR).

 The KP20k dataset is released in JSON format.
 Each data point contains the title, abstract and keywords of a paper.
+Duplicate papers that also appear in popular test datasets (e.g. Inspec, SemEval) are included in the release.
+Please be sure to remove them before training.

 Part | #(data)
 --- | ---